 On Twitter, Trump has referred to the agreement as “a direct national security threat,” a “catastrophe that must be stopped,” the “dumbest & most dangerous misjudgments ever entered into in history of our country” and “the best deal of any kind in history” for Iran.

-Iranian President Hassan Rouhani warned that the U.S. would pay a “high cost” if it backs out of the agreement.
+Iranian President Hassan Rouhani has warned the U.S. would pay a “high cost” if it backs out of the agreement.